 My surface is living, breathing human beings making this a highly relevant & immediate medium.
 I use non-toxic hypoallergenic paint applied with a brush or airbrush.
 The painting is temporary, like a Tibetan sand painting, beginning to change into another work as soon as I stop painting, changing texture & color.

-For this reason highly intentional photography has become an important part of documenting my work.
-I collaborate closely with photographers to make sure I share the same perspective eye as the technology.
+For this reason highly intentional photography and video has become an important part of documenting my work.

 Likewise, I work with my human canvases on poses, creating new opportunities for line & form.
 My work is sometimes experienced live as an installation, for example, at museums, or preserved through photographs as limited edition fine art prints.